material-components/material-components-android/docs/theming/Motion.md

 findNavController().navigate(R.id.action_fragmentA_to_fragmentB, null, null, extras)
 ```

-Completing these steps should give you a working enter and return container transform when navigating from Fragment A to Fragment B and popping from Fragment B to Fragment A.
+Completing these steps should give you a working enter and return container
+transform when navigating from Fragment A to Fragment B and popping from
+Fragment B to Fragment A.

-_**Note:** Fragments are able to define enter and return shared element transitions.
-When only an enter shared element transition is set, it will be re-used when the Fragment is popped (returns). `MaterialContainerTransform` internally configures the transition’s properties based on whether or not it’s entering or returning.
-If you need to customize either the enter or return style of the transition, see [Customizing the container transform](#customization)._
+_**Note:** Fragments are able to define enter and return shared element
+transitions.
+When only an enter shared element transition is set, it will be
+re-used when the Fragment is popped (returns). `MaterialContainerTransform`
+internally configures the transition’s properties based on whether or not it’s
+entering or returning.
+If you need to customize either the enter or return style
+of the transition, see [Customizing the container transform](#customization)._

-When running this new transition, you might notice that Fragment A (everything besides the shared element) disappears as soon as the container transform starts.
+When running this new transition, you might notice that Fragment A (everything
+besides the shared element) disappears as soon as the container transform
+starts.
 This is because FragmentA has been removed from its container.
+To “hold”
-To “hold” FragmentA in place as the container transform plays, set the provided `Hold` transition as FragmentA’s exit transition.
+FragmentA in place as the container transform plays, set FragmentA's exit
+transition to the the provided `Hold` transition.

 ```kt
 // FragmentA.kt